woleet/woleet-weblibs/README.md

 <!-- END IE ZONE -->
 ```

-These libraries currently only support proof of existence receipts compatible with the [Chainpoint 1.x]([chainpoint-link]) standard
+These libraries currently only support proof of existence receipts compatible with the [Chainpoint]([chainpoint-link]) standard
-and proof of signature receipts (an extension of the Chainpoint 1.x standard proposed by Woleet).
+and proof of signature receipts (an extension of the Chainpoint standard proposed by Woleet).

 ## <a name="runtime-dependencies"></a>Runtime dependencies